littlefish-foundation/the-vault/B. Project Catalyst/Funded Proposal Tracking/NewOrder Monthly Report 5.md

 ### Module 1: Legal Research
 Read about this module here: [[NewOrder - Modules#**Module 1: Legal Research**]]

-The team concluded the research of the second problem area this month: **3 - Legal frameworks for Decentralized Organizations**

-You can find that document [here](https://docs.google.com/document/d/1XWkk79LRLfhjWcM6VjV97wlQUv9jbnoO/edit?usp=sharing&ouid=105493237723142439851&rtpof=true&sd=true).
-The document will soon be put on the Vault after the reviews are completed.

-Then the team will work on **1 - Legal status of LFF Action NFTs**
+The legal team is working on **1 - Legal status of LFF Action NFTs**.
+The status is pre-draft.
+We think it will be completed by the next report.

 ### Module 2: Consultation and Educational Workshops
 Read about this module here: [[NewOrder - Modules#**Module 2: Consultation and Educational Workshops**]]

-We had no workshops after the initial one.
-We will start back up in late March with a workshop on DAO Legal Frameworks.
+We had the second workshop on DAO Legal Frameworks at a Catalyst After Town Hall Breakout Room.
+You can watch it [here](https://www.youtube.com/watch?v=-YezMQsMbZo).

-## Discussion
-This work has been slow so far.
-We're giving it more attention to speed it all up and get the proposal done by June at the latest.